mikeAdamss/gtk/README.md

 unmarashalled into an array of strings, which are then printed to your terminal.

 If no response_parser is specified gdk will print the response status code.

-** OTHER - All methods are GET and I haven't done the logic for adding headers yet!**